Overview - 2020/2021

 - Grade 12 Business and Technological Communication (O)

 - Academic and Career Entrance Certificate (ACE): Business or Technical Mathematics course and Computer Skills course

 - Interest in nutrition and health

-- Interest in food preparation and service by visiting institutional food service environments and restaurants
+- Interest in food preparation and service by visiting institutional food service environments

 - Interest in foods and customs of other countries